 After a challenging year, organizations are looking to the potential of this alignment to improve customer experience, increase revenue, and reduce cost.
 Too often, customer service is seen as a separate unit, triggered when something goes wrong and customers complain.
 This mindset causes businesses to miss out on growth opportunities.

 Aligning sales and service helps customer service agents deliver more personalized customer experiences, which naturally leads to better business outcomes.
 Also, agents with insight into how customers have interacted with sales teams have increased upsell and cross-selling opportunities.

 Rolls Royce is a great example of an international organization that transformed their business and aligned with their sales and service solutions.

 Now, their employees have a consistent, comprehensive view of customers, which helps the company create better experiences and benefit from new business opportunities.

 4. Omnichannel customer service 3.0

-This is where self-service options, including chatbots, come into play so customers can get quick answers to easy questions.
+This is where self-service options, including chatbots and social media, come into play so customers can get quick answers to easy questions.
 It’s no wonder that the use of chatbots has taken off; this trend will definitely continue in 2021.